 The lowest-priced storage water heater may be the most expensive to operate and maintain over its lifetime.
 Proper installation depends on many factors.
 These factors include fuel type, climate, local building code requirements, and safety issues, especially concerning the combustion of gas-fired water heaters.
 Periodic water heater maintenance can significantly extend your water heater’s life and minimize loss of efficiency.
 Read your owner’s manual for specific maintenance recommendations.
 Routine maintenance for storage water heaters, depending on what type/model you have, may include:

 - Flushing a quart of water from the storage tank every three months

 - Checking the temperature and pressure valve every six months

-ABSOLUTE PLUMBING can inspect, repair and replaced your conventional water heater.
-Absolute Plumbing in Concord California services the entire East Bay area from to Berkeley to Walnut Creek to Oakland Ca.
+ABSOLUTE PLUMBING can inspect, repair and replace your conventional water heater.
+Absolute Plumbing in Concord California services the entire East Bay area from Berkeley to Walnut Creek to Oakley, CA.